Must do’s/next steps (after you've paid your enrollment deposit)

 SUNY General Education requirements can be satisfied by completing higher-level exams in five of the 10 areas of competency.
 In addition, the General Education requirement for foreign language is satisfied by a score of 4-7 on either the higher level or standard level exams.

-As a student in the Binghamton Advantage Program, you are requried to live on campus.
-To start this process, you will need to fill out the housing application.
-You will then receive a randomally selected date/time from the Office of Residential Life of when you can physically choose your community, building, floor, and room.
+As a student in the Binghamton Advantage Program, you are required to live on campus.
+To start this process, you will need to fill out the housing application starting April 12th.
+Only those students that have deposited will be able to do this.
+You will then receive a randomly selected date/time from the Office of Residential Life of when you can physically choose your community, building, floor, and room.
 For more information about this and to review the different communities, please visit the Office of Residential Life's webpage.

-We are excited to be able to offer an in-person orientation!
-You will have a choice of 5 different orientation dates in July.
+The Pre-Orientation virtual sessions will take place during the months of May and June (various dates).
+You will have a choice of 4 different in-person orientation dates in June/July.
 Click here to learn more!
 If you have questions, contact New Student Programs at 607-777-4986 or email@example.com.

 Submit health forms